The Bull's Head, Barnes: 1959–2012

-2013 change of ownership
+2013: change of ownership

 On 1 July 2013 Fleming retired and the Bull's Head lease was sold to Geronimo Inns, a wholly owned subsidiary of Young & Co.
 Although the new lease agreement was said to protect the continuation of live music, a petition to preserve the music room was launched in June 2013.
-The refurbished pub and music room, needing acoustic improvement, was opened at the beginning of 2014.
+The Yamaha Room became 'The Bolan Room' for pub dining and the Thai kitchen across the courtyard named 'The Stables' was closed and converted into 'The Jazz Room'.
+In much need of acoustic improvement, it was opened at the beginning of 2014.